 Later that day, I passed by Tiger Mom’s room and overheard an argument between her and her husband.
 I stopped walking, pretended to check my phone, and eavesdropped because I’m nosy like that.
 Husband kept raising his voice, saying “shut up,” “my kid,” and “what’s wrong with you?”
 I gave their door one hard pound to interrupt his yelling and walked along.

 A few hours after my son aced his pass/fail hearing exam, we were due for our second adventure: his circumcision.
 I felt guilty because little Mark had just learned the art of feeding and passing out in a comfortable position.
-Interrupting such bliss with penile mutilation seemed cruel.

 I was nervous about the procedure for two reasons.
 First, an errant snip could mean the end of my family name.
 My dad’s four brothers have five sons among them.
 Those five male cousins of mine have only sired female children with no plans for more.
 Since Team Y won the Great Sperm War of 2012 and my son is the sole carrier of the family banner into the next generation, we couldn’t afford any mistakes.

 I brought my little man to the operating room where he and three other newborn boys were simultaneously pinned down like the Vitruvian Man.
-In came the doctor, a portly black man with ideal dental hygiene.
+In came the doctor, a portly black man with impeccable dental hygiene.

 After inspecting the other boys and clearing them for foreskin takeoff, the doctor arrived at our station to inspect the restraints and supplies.